babelouest/glewlwyd/docs/CLIENT_LDAP.md

 ### Scope field property

-This section allows to specify a correspondance between a Glewlwyd scope and a value in the scope property.
+This section allows to specify a correspondence between a Glewlwyd scope and a value in the scope property.
 The main goal is to use an existing LDAP service whose clients have property that can be related to scopes (group names, etc.).
 For example, the group name value `accounting` will correspond to the scope `mail`.

 #### LDAP value